 This explanation in turn can take two different forms.
 One is that the ‘controls’ that prevented such earlier episodes from sustaining themselves were features of the social, political, and economic order of traditional societies that could have been changed but were not, for various reasons.
 The strongest candidate is the set of institutions described in the previous chapter, which arose as a response to the Malthusian constraints facing traditional agricultural societies, along with the need to have between eighty and ninety per cent of the population engaged in agriculture.
 These social practices and institutions seem to have proved very resilient and they had the effect, above all, of preventing sustained innovation.
 The other way of explaining the termination of ‘eflorescences’ is to emphasise, in addition to wider social obstacles, deliberate policy by rulers or rather the way that the interests of certain social groups and above all ruling classes led them to follow a course that had the effect of terminating such episodes and making them less likely to start in the first place.
 This is the view of a number of scholars such as Goldstone himself, Eric Jones, and Mark Elvin.
 The key historical episode for those who take this view is that of China under the Song and it is the failure of that particular ‘efflorescence’ to sustain itself that has attracted the most attention.

 The above is one of a number of passages in The Wealth Explosion where Davies is (to me) irritatingly coy about the ways these eflorescences ran out of puff.
 Let me give the game away.
 Europe, at the moment when it mattered, was politically divided, while all those other places, and China in particular, was not.
 China’s rulers could and did end their eflorescence.
 Europe’s rulers couldn’t, and because they continued competing with one they instead encouraged their eflorescence to continue.
-Hence the wealth explosion of the tile of this book.
+Hence the wealth explosion of the title of this book.

 I supplied another slightly longer summary, complete with the punch line that Davies keeps omitting, in this posting at Samizdata.